Queen of Demons: Plot summary

 When all except Sharina have been reunited, they set out to find the lair of the Beast.
 Admiral Nitkers arrives in Valles to warn them of the oncoming invasion of Hairy Men.
 Garric immediately orders preparations for battle.
 The Queen forces Sharina to participate in a spell which is meant to reveal the Throne of Malkar.
 Instead they learn that it is Garric, not Sharina, that the Queen needs.
 In the castle, the wizard Silyon and Admiral Nitker kidnap Liane and turn her over to the Beast, fifty meters down a well.
 At this point Ilna tears her sash and it reveals how to rescue Liane, by giving the key words (in the Old Script) needed to enter its lair.
-Garric enters the well and Ilna, Cerix, and Halphemos follow him down.
+Garric enters the well and Ilna, Cerix, and Helphemos follow him down.
 The Beast attacks them, revealing that the Yellow King had imprisoned it there long ago and that it had lured them there to release it from its prison.
-It devours Halphemos and a grieving Cerix finishes the incantation so that the Beast can't escape.
+It devours Helphemos and a grieving Cerix finishes the incantation so that the Beast can't escape.
 Instead it dissolves into fiery lava, unable to die because of its immortality, endlessly burning.
 Meanwhile, Tenoctris opens up the Queen's escape portal and Cashel and Zahag travel through it to where she is holding Sharina captive.
 He uses his staff to destroy the Queen and rescue Sharina.
 They meet back up with Tenoctris.
 A little later, Ilna, Cerix, Garric, and Liane arrive, escaping from the Beast's lair.
 Tenoctris and Cashel confiscate the Queen's chessboard.
 Tenoctris notes that the Queen herself was a pawn on the board, just like those she tried to manipulate.
 She and Cashel also notice the appearance of a new piece on the board—representing an island-sized black ammonite that an unknown wizard has just called up from the depths of the ocean.